Charcoal vs. Gas Grilling: Which Is Healthier?

 Gas vs. Charcoal for Health

 For those who simply want the healthier option, you should choose gas.
 We’ll get into how to make charcoal grilling healthier below, but it’s important to first understand why charcoal is the less healthy option.
 When you cook on a charcoal grill, it releases two types of molecules into your meats and veggies: heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
 How does that happen?
-When the fat drips down into the fire, the HCAs and PAHs bind to the smoke and fuse into your meat.
+At high temperatures, the amino acids broken down from meat results in HCAs, whereas when the fat drips down into the fire, the PAHs bind to the smoke and fuse into your meat and the environment.

 What is so bad about HCAs and PAHs?
 Well, they are known to increase your risk for cancer.
 Supporting studies have been conducted in well-known circles in the scientific community, such as the American Journal of Epidemiology.
-These PAHs and HCAs have been linked to skin, lung, prostate, rectal, breast, and pancreatic cancer cells.
+These PAHs and HCAs have been linked to skin, lung, prostate, rectal, breast, pancreatic cancer cells and leukemia.

 Keep in mind though that as with any other behavior, these risks are cumulative over one’s lifetime.
 Eating a couple of meals cooked over charcoal in and of itself won’t cause cancer overnight and it’s worth mentioning that you’re still avoiding the added fats that would be used to fry, or saute your food.